 Faulty Control Lamp:

 The check engine light may occasionally illuminate, which is usually not a cause for concern.
-Problems can be caused by air bursts, gas cuts, or a temporary lack of gas.
+Air bursts, gas cuts, or a temporary lack of gas can cause problems.

 A Faulty Flame Detector: